haslab/LangSMC/docs/source/sp-semantics.rst

 The *adversary* has the possibility of requesting the execution of one program statement at a time.
-The semantics also contemplates the possiblity of some side information ``sideInfo_t`` being leaked by the execution of language instructions.
+The semantics also contemplates the possibility of some side information ``sideInfo_t`` being leaked by the execution of language instructions.

-Our EasyCrypt single-party semantics formalization is based on the EasyCrypt's module system, that allows the definition of *signature types* for procedures by using *module type* EasyCrypt structure.
+Our EasyCrypt single-party semantics formalisation is based on the EasyCrypt's module system, that allows the definition of *signature types* for procedures by using *module type* EasyCrypt structure.